Hasmonean coinage: The Hasmonean dynasty and era (164–37 BCE)

-The era of Hashmonean rule lasted for 103 years.
+The era of Hasmonean rule lasted for 127 years.
 It was founded by High Priest Simon son of Matityahu, and consolidated by his son Yochanan surnamed Hyrcanus.
 Thereafter followed Yehuda Aristobolus, Salome Alexandra, Alexander Yannai and then feuding brothers Hyrcanus II and Aristobulus.
 Hyrcanus and Aristoblulus each asked the Roman Republic to intervene on their behalf; as a result Judea fell under the greater rule of Rome as an autonomous province but still with a significant amount of autonomy.
-The last Hashmonean king was Aristobulus's son Matityahu Antigonus.
+The last Hasmonean king was Aristobulus's son Matityahu Antigonus.

-In 138BCE the Seleucid King Antiochus VII Sidetes published a royal decree, granting Simon Maccabaeus the right to mint his own coinage.
+In 138 BCE, the Seleucid King Antiochus VII Sidetes published a royal decree, granting Simon Maccabaeus the right to mint his own coinage.

 John Hyrcanus

 John Hyrcanus (in Hebrew Yochanan Hyrcanus; reigned 134–104 BCE, until his death).
 Minted prutot that said: